Credit Cards Airline Credit Cards

 5. Opt for a general travel rewards card

 Many of the best travel credit cards can also help you avoid baggage fees.
-This could be through using rewards to book award flights and avoid a lot of the costs associated with flying.
-Or certain cards might provide specific perks that apply to baggage fees.
+For example, you may use rewards to book award flights and avoid most of the costs associated with flying, or you may have a credit card that provides free baggage.

 For example, the Chase Sapphire Reserve® offers up to $300 in annual travel credits.
 This travel credit includes baggage fees, so you can immediately wipe out $300 in fees.
 Learn more about this card in our Chase Sapphire Reserve review.